hcstubbe/docker_seq/README.md

 ## How to run the pipeline
 - Load the required images (e.g. as charliecloud images)
 - Run the docker containers on the data folder in the following order: (1) guppy_gpu OR bonito_gpu, (2) c3poa, (3) PyIR, (4) longread_stringtie, and (5) ballgown.
 The images need to be mounted on the sample's path (e.g. ~/path/to/sample/).

+### Example work flow
-- On a SLURM managed cluster, you can run the SLURM script [01_run_pipeline.cmd](https://github.com/hcstubbe/docker_seq/blob/main/01_run_pipeline.cmd) on EACH sample after installing the images as charliecloud images (see below).
-The data needs to be base called using the guppy_gpu OR bonito_gpu (this is separated for basecalling on a gpu cluster)
+- The data needs to be base called using the guppy_gpu OR bonito_gpu (this is separated for basecalling on a gpu cluster)
+- On a SLURM managed cluster after installing the images as charliecloud images (see below):
+  - Run the SLURM script [01_run_pipeline.cmd](https://github.com/hcstubbe/docker_seq/blob/main/01_run_pipeline.cmd) on EACH sample
+  - After running [01_run_pipeline.cmd](https://github.com/hcstubbe/docker_seq/blob/main/01_run_pipeline.cmd), run [](https://github.com/hcstubbe/docker_seq/blob/main/02_run_merge_stringtie.cmd) on all samples using the base folder containing all samples

 ## Rationale for using docker
 - Ease of use: dependencies are installed automatically when building the image; after building and testing, the image can be moved between machines/servers